deondreE/Proxima/README.md

 - Rust
 - Python
+- Zig
+- Odin
 - Lua
-- Java

 This will allow for the platform to reach as many runtimes as possible and there to be no excuse such as "I don't know C++" to ever exist.

+The Proxima way of rendering is super interesting:

+We render everything for you at once in DEBUG only, then once you push you application to production the entire UI is chached in a .yaml format allowing for simple:

+- Modding
+- Editing

+And this also allows for super fast runtime performance when outside of a debug environment..

+This will eventually support every platform at the application layer...
+We are looking at support "Game Style" User interfaces in the future.
+This include but are not limited to:

+- Viewports. **Both multiple, and single**
+- Docking
+- Quad rendering for inside games.

 ## Usage